ffimnsr/firefly-tg-bot-rs/README.md

 - [ ] Create state machine to reduce code duplication.
 - [ ] Make bot accept more words.
+- [ ] Get info about latest 10 transaction created.
+- [ ] Do reconcilation and support tags and categories.

 ## License